Parc de la Villette: A Modern Canvas Of Arts, Science & Culture

 A New Park is Born

-Overview of Parc de la Villette, photo by Pixlr Parc de la Villette, La Grande Halle in upper right center, photo by Pixlr
+Overview of Parc de la Villette, drone photo by Pixlr Parc de la Villette, La Grande Halle in upper right center, photo by Pixlr

 The idea was to transform the 135 acres into a modern 20th-century park filled with activity — in sharp contrast to 19th-century parks where rest and leisure reigned supreme.
 One essential design feature was keeping the north-south perspective open to view.
 The park's central structure today is the Grande Halle de la Villette, with new buildings scattered around it.